sEbi3/UnitedCallouts/README.md

 ## Features of UnitedCallouts

 ### Variation
-* This plugin adds several different dialogues for some callouts to interact with suspects.<br>
+* This plugin introduces a wide range of unique and dynamic callouts with multiple dialogue options to enable meaningful interaction with suspects and involved parties.<br>
-* Every callout has different endings and possibilities for more variation and realism.<br>
+* Every callout is designed with multiple possible outcomes and endings, significantly increasing replayability and overall realism.<br>
-* In this pack are currently <code>25 varied and realistic callouts</code> for the LSPDFR modification.<br>
+* The current release includes 25 varied and realistic callouts for the LSPDFR modification, with a strong focus on authenticity and scenario diversity.<br>
-* A lot of callouts have different vehicles and weapons related to certain scenarios to have more variation in gameplay.<br>
+* Many callouts feature scenario-specific vehicles and weapons, ensuring that each situation feels distinct and context-appropriate within gameplay.<br>
-* All callouts have several locations in order to have more variation and realism for each scenario.<br>
+* All callouts support multiple potential locations to prevent repetition and enhance immersion.<br>
-  * Some callouts use specific locations to have more realistic locations.<br>
+  * Certain scenarios are restricted to logical, real-world locations to maintain realism.<br>
-    An apartment burglary won't occur on a street, and a fight between two people won't take place at a police station.<br>
+    For example, an apartment burglary will only occur at residential buildings, while altercations between individuals will not take place at police stations.<br>
-  * All callouts have a location choosing system to get the locations near the Player.<br><br>
+  * A built-in location selection system dynamically chooses callout locations near the player, ensuring seamless integration into patrol gameplay.<br><br>

 ### Customization
-* This plugin adds a hotkey for dialogues and for forcing your current callout to end.<br>
+* This plugin includes configurable hotkeys for dialogue interaction and for manually ending the active callout:<br>
-  * "Y" for speaking to a suspect. <i>(You'll get a notification when you must talk to a suspect.)</i><br>
-  * "END" to force your current callout to end. <i>(In some cases, you may want to end the callout by yourself.)</i><br>
+  * "<b>Y</b>" Initiates dialogue with a suspect or involved person. <i>(A notification will appear when dialogue interaction is available.)</i><br>
+  * "<b>END</b>" Forces the current callout to conclude. <i>(Useful in situations where manual intervention is required.)</i><br>
-  * You can change both hotkeys in the configuration file.<br>
+  * All hotkeys can be fully customized through the configuration file to match individual preferences.<br>
-* Option to enable/disable the callouts you want to have in game.<br>
-  * You may want to use this option to avoid some callouts you don't want to play.<br>
+* Players can enable or disable specific callouts via configuration settings.<br>
+  * This allows for a tailored gameplay experience and the exclusion of scenarios the player prefers not to encounter.<br>
-* Option to enable/disable AI backup responding to a callout with the Player.<br>
+* Option to enable/disable AI backup responding to a callout with the player.<br>
-  * This option allows realistic AI units to respond to certain callouts with the Player.
-This means a local unit won't respond to a gang fight.
-    If the Player is in a pursuit, you'll get help by local units and an air unit instead of a SWAT team.<br>
+  * This system ensures realistic unit deployment based on the situation.
+    For example, local patrol units will not respond to large-scale gang conflicts, while pursuits may trigger local support units and air assistance instead of specialized teams.<br>
-  * If you don't have a powerful PC, set this option in the configuration to <code>false</code>.<br><br>
+  * For performance optimization, this feature can be disabled on lower-end systems by setting the option to false in the configuration file.<br><br>

 ### Stay up to date
-* UnitedCallouts has a version control system to let you know when UnitedCallouts has been updated.<br>
+* UnitedCallouts includes an integrated version control system that notifies players when a new update is available.<br>
-  * You can still play with UnitedCallouts at your own risk.
-It's always recommended to update to the latest build that is available.<br>
+  * While older versions may remain playable, using outdated builds is done at the player’s own risk.
+    Updating to the latest available version is always strongly recommended for stability and compatibility.<br>
-  * UnitedCallouts may have issues when LSPDFR gets an update that changes parts of its API.<br><br>
+  * UnitedCallouts may have issues when LSPDFR gets an update that changes parts of its API.
+    Compatibility updates will be addressed as required to ensure continued functionality.<br><br>

 <!-- GETTING STARTED -->